In this article, we will address the following three basic questions:

 Fruit of the Holy Spirit

-John R. W. Stott states on page 79 of his book entitled Baptism & Fullness,
+In this regard, John R. W. Stott states on page 79 of his book entitled Baptism & Fullness,

 [T]his fruit . . . is the best available evidence . . . of the indwelling fullness of the Holy Spirit.
 The real proof of a deep work of the Spirit of God in any human being is neither subjective, emotional experiences, nor spectacular signs, but moral, Christlike qualities.

 This does not mean that only Spirit-filled Christians can have the characteristics that the Bible calls “the fruit of the Spirit.”
 The attitude and actions of every Christian should reflect these characteristics, because every genuine Christian is indwelled by the Holy Spirit.
 The more a Christian yields to the Holy Spirit’s control, the greater will be that person’s ability to manifest the fruit of the Spirit.
-And as the fruit of the Spirit grows in a Christian’s life, the more God will be pleased with that person.
+And, as the fruit of the Spirit grows in a Christian’s life, the more God will be pleased with that person.

 In a publication entitled “Day by Day,” Graham asserts, “If you are a true Christian . . . you will reveal through your daily life the fruit of the Spirit . . . and all the other Christian virtues which round out a Christlike personality.”

 Why then do so many Christians not show more evidence of these qualities?
-The following perspective is provided by Walvoord, on page 219 of his book:
+The following perspective is provided by Walvoord, on page 219 of his aforementioned book:

 The Christian controlled by the Spirit and empowered to do the will of God manifests a fundamental change in character.
 While his former sin nature is still present, . . . the new nature energized by the Spirit is producing the fruit of the Spirit.

 To regularly manifest all of the fruit of the Spirit in their life is a continuing challenge for every Christian.
 A person’s level of maturity as a Christian is the key factor.
-Being filled with the Holy Spirit is not a shortcut to becoming a mature Christian, but it is a way to experience periodically – and sooner rather than later – what a mature Christian experiences on a regular basis.
+Being filled with the Holy Spirit is not a shortcut to becoming a mature Christian, but it is a way to experience periodically – and sooner rather than later – what a mature Christians experiences on a regular basis.

 Hershel H. Hobbs, on page 156 of his book, declares that the fruit of the Holy Spirit “will not be borne in a day.
 It is the harvest of a lifetime of yielding to the life of the indwelling Spirit.”